Nick Hornby

-Nicholas Peter John Hornby (born 17 April 1957) is an English writer and lyricist.
+Nicholas Peter John Hornby (born 17 April 1957) is an English writer.
 He is best known for his memoir Fever Pitch (1992) and novels High Fidelity and About a Boy, all of which were adapted into feature films.
 Hornby's work frequently touches upon music, sport, and the aimless and obsessive natures of his protagonists.
 His books have sold more than 5 million copies worldwide as of 2018.
 In a 2004 poll for the BBC, Hornby was named the 29th most influential person in British culture.
 He has received two Academy Award for Best Adapted Screenplay nominations for An Education (2009), and Brooklyn (2015).

 Early life and education

 Hornby was born in Redhill, Surrey, the son of Sir Derek Hornby, the chairman of London and Continental Railways, and Margaret Audrey Withers.
 He was brought up in Maidenhead, and educated at Maidenhead Grammar School and Jesus College, Cambridge, where he read English.
 His parents divorced when he was eleven.

-Prior to his career as a novelist, Hornby worked for a time as a secondary-school English teacher.
+Before becoming a novelist, Hornby worked for a time as a secondary-school English teacher.